-Thomas Smyth, an investment firm veteran and Daniel Petkevich launched Trim in 2015, using automation to help customers manage their finances better.
+Thomas Smyth, an investment firm veteran and Daniel Petkevich launched the Trim website in 2015, using automation to help customers manage their finances better.

 Smyth realized that Comcast had been slowly increasing his mother’s subscription charges until she was paying almost $35 more than she needed to.
 Smyth realized the need for a platform that helps users keep track of these excessive costs.

-As the idea for the app fell into place, they also introduced a bot that can negotiate fees with service providers on behalf of the user, helping you get the best bang for your buck!
+As the idea for the Trim app fell into place, they also introduced a bill negotiation service that can negotiate late fees with service providers on behalf of the user, helping you get the best bang for your buck!

 Getting Started with Trim

-When you start using Trim, you’ll find three main categories on your account page:
+When you start using Trim, you’ll find three main categories on your Trim dashboard:

-If Trim successfully reduces your bill, it’ll charge 25% of the reduction as its fee each month that you save money.
+If Trim successfully reduces your bill, Trim charges 25% of the reduction as its fee each month that you save money.

 The second tile is a car insurance optimizer and works to help you find the lowest insurance rates in the market.
 You will be asked to provide the card, and login details, of your auto insurance account.

-For example, you can ask Trim to inform you if your bank account goes below $1500.
+For example, you can ask Trim to inform you if your checking account goes below $1500.
 Trim will provide an immediate alert message as soon as you drop below the set value.

 This is where users can find a complete summary of all their financials.
 It is the comprehensive history of your credit cards and bank account activities and balances.

-Each of the subsections here allows users to closely inspect all the accounts and transactions taking place.
+Each of the subsections here allows users to closely inspect their credit card accounts and financial transactions taking place in those accounts.